pmd/pmd-bluej/README.md

-In BlueJ, open to the main class window that displays your classes, right-click on a class object, when the menu comes up, at the bottom of it you will see PMD as an option, select that and click "check code"  A popup will then run PMD against your class source file and then display a popup listing all of the things PMD does not like about your code.
+In BlueJ, open to the main class window that displays your classes, right-click on a class object, when the menu comes up, at the bottom of it you will see PMD as an option, select that and click "check code".
+A popup will then run PMD against your class source file and then display a popup listing all of the things PMD does not like about your code.